openmrv/MRV/Modules_2/coded.md

-1. Execute the script to display the results.
+1. Click on the “Run!” button on control panel on the right to execute the script to display the results.
 The default options will display the forest change date and stratification.
 2. The change date layer is displayed from the start of the study period to the end, corresponding to yellow to red in the map.
-3. The stratification has the following legend:
+3. The stratification has the following legend (palette):
     - Green: Stable forest
     - Black: Non-forest
     - Red: Deforestation